jmoraispk/DeepMIMO/docs/api/database.md

 ## Upload

 The upload functionality allows you to contribute scenarios, images, and ray tracing sources to the DeepMIMO database.

+### Get API Key

+Some operations in the DeepMIMO Database API require an API key, which can be obtained from the [Contribute dashboard](https://deepmimo.net/dashboard) on the DeepMIMO website.
+You will need to create a Google account to access this dashboard.

+Currently only the upload functions require an API key.

 ### Scenario